w3c/wai-quick-start/source/designing.html.erb.md

 layout: guide
 ---

-These are introductory tips to help you start with accessibility.
-While not an exhaustive list of requirements, they cover important points that will help you better incorporate accessibility into your visual and interaction designs.
+These tips cover the basics of accessible web design.
+They are not an exhaustive list of requirements for web accessibility, but cover important points and provide links to help you find out more.

 {:.toc .no_toc}
 ## On this page